wazuh/wazuh-dashboard-plugins/docker/README.md

 network, which will be needed by the other environments.

-If you don´t want to bring up this environment, be sure to create the `mon` network as it is required by other docker-compose and scripts.
+If you don´t want to bring up this environment, be sure to create the `mon` network as it is required by other docker compose and scripts.

 ### **osd-dev** - OpenSearch Dashboards development environment

 Folder: [osd-dev](./osd-dev/)

-This will bring up a development environment for Wazuh using the opensearch-dashboards version included in Wazuh.
+This will bring up a development environment for Wazuh using the given opensearch and opensearch-dashboards versions.

 ### **knb-dev** - Kibana 7.X & Kibana 8.X development environment

 Folder: [kbn-dev](./kbn-dev/)

 This will bring up a development environment for Wazuh using the Kibana development container versions of the 7 series and 8 series.

 ### Wazuh 4.3.X testing environment with Elastic Stack